 #1 Autoimmune Ear Disease

-Autoimmune conditions can be described as the body attacking itself.
+Autoimmune conditions occur when the body attacks itself.
 When this happens, the immune system becomes so dysfunctional that it can lead to the body mistaking normal systems like the inner ear as intruders.
 An attack on this part of the body can lead to vertigo and other vestibular symptoms.

 #2 Benign Paroxysmal Positional Vertigo